F-PMOR/python/README.md

 My python scripts !

 # sortfile
-used to sort file that is in a repository indicated by the SORTIDR constant.
+used to sort file that is in a repository indicated by the SORTDIR constant.

 ## dependancy
 python > 3.4